VL-LN Bench: Towards Long-horizon Goal-oriented Navigation with Active Dialogs: Experiments

 \subsection{Experimental Setup}

-\textit{Evaluated task} In addition to IIGN, we benchmark Instance goal Navigation (IGN) without dialog, since most prior methods lack dialog capabilities.
-To enable the agent to identify the target instance, we provide the \emph{full instruction} in the IGN setting, which is a complete and unambiguous description that uniquely specifies the target.
+\textbf{Evaluated task.} In addition to IIGN, we benchmark Instance Goal Navigation (IGN) without dialog, as most prior methods lack dialog capabilities.
+To enable the agent to identify the target instance, we provide a \emph{full instruction} in IGN, i.e., a complete and unambiguous description of the target.

-\textit{Baselines} We evaluate five baselines: two zero-shot and three training-based methods.
-The zero-shot baselines are (i) a greedy frontier-based exploration (FBE) agent that repeatedly selects the nearest frontier and uses an open-vocabulary detector built on Grounded SAM~2~\cite{GroundingSam2} to detect the target instance, and (ii) VLFM~\cite{yokoyama2024vlfm}, used as the released version.
-The learning-based baselines (VLLN-O, VLLN-I, VLLN-D) are initialized from \textit{Qwen2.5-VL-7B-Instruct} and trained following the InternVLA-N1~\cite{internvla-n1} procedure but with different data mixtures.
-All three include the VLN data from InternVLA-N1.
-VLLN-O additionally uses our ObjectNav data (23$,$774 trajectories), VLLN-I and VLLN-D further incorporate the filtered IGN data (11$,$661 trajectories): VLLN-I trained without dialog, whereas VLLN-D trained with dialogs.

-\textit{Implementation Details} The three learned baselines were trained on a 64$\times$NVIDIA A800 GPU cluster.
-Each run took 50--59 hours (approximately 3200--3776 GPU-hours).